 On December 16, 2004, we amended our existing credit facility to increase the facility amount from \$250.0 million to \$350.0 million, modified certain financial and other covenants and extended the maturity date to 2009.
 The principal balance of the facility was paid off and replaced with a new \$350.0 million credit agreement (the "New Credit Facility").
-The New Credit Facility expires on December 16, 2009, at which time all borrowings outstanding are due.
+The New Credit Facility expires on December 16, 2009, at which time all outstanding borrowings are due.
 The borrowings under the New Credit Facility are guaranteed by all major operating subsidiaries of the Company.
-At the option of the Company, outstanding principal amounts on the New Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 87.5 to 162.5 basis points), which is to be established quarterly based upon the Company's ratio of consolidated EBITDA to its consolidated indebtedness; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus /2% per annum, plus an agreed margin (ranging from 25 to 100 basis points).
-Interest payments are payable monthly or at the end of the LIBOR advance periods, which can be up to a period of six months at the option of the Company's interest coverage ratio and consolidated funded indebtedness ratio.
-At June 30, 2005 the Company had \$342 million of borrowings available under the New Credit Facility.
+At the option of the Company, outstanding principal amounts on the New Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 87.5 to 162.5 basis points), which is to be established quarterly based upon the Company's ratio of consolidated EBITDA to its consolidated indebtedness; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus 1⁄2% per annum, plus an agreed margin (ranging from 25 to 100 basis points).
+Interest payments are payable monthly or at the end of the LIBOR advance periods, which can be up to a period of six months at the option of the Company.
+Under the New Credit Facility, we are required to adhere to a number of financial and other covenants, including covenants relating to the Company's interest coverage ratio and consolidated funded indebtedness ratio.
+At September 30, 2005 the Company had \$297 million of borrowings available under the New Credit Facility.

-Our \$50.0 million trade receivables securitization facility (the "Receivables Securitization Facility"), was funded through the issuance of commercial paper and backed by a 364-day committed bank liquidity arrangement.
-The Receivables Securitization Facility has a termination date of February 20, 2007, subject to a 364-day bank commitment.
+Our \$50.0 million trade receivables securitization facility (the "Receivables Securitization Facility") was funded through the issuance of commercial paper and backed by a 364-day committed bank liquidity arrangement.
+The Receivables Securitization Facility has a termination date of February 20, 2007, subject to a annual bank commitment.
 The Receivables Securitization Facility has been fully consolidated on the accompanying unaudited consolidated balance sheet.
 Subsidiary company receivables are sold on a revolving basis first to the Company and then to a wholly owned special purpose bankruptcy remote entity of the Company.
 This entity pledges the receivables as security for advances under the facility.
-Initially, the borrowed funds have been used to pay down borrowings under the prior credit facility.
+Initially, the borrowed funds were used to pay down borrowings under the prior credit facility.
 Outstanding principal amounts under the Receivables Securitization Facility bear interest at the commercial paper rate plus a facility fee.
 Under the Receivables Securitization Facility, we are required to adhere to certain financial and other covenants that are similar to those in the New Credit Facility.
-The Company had \$39.4 million of borrowings outstanding at June 30, 2005, under the Receivables Securitization Facility.
+The Company had \$48.2 million of borrowings outstanding at September 30, 2005, under the Receivables Securitization Facility.

 Other than the Receivables Securitization Facility and the New Credit Facility, the Company has no other source of committed external financing in place.
-In the event the Receivables Securitization

-Facility is terminated, funds should be available under the New Credit Facility to repay borrowings.
+In the event the Receivables Securitization Facility is terminated, funds should be available under the New Credit Facility to repay borrowings.
 However, if the New Credit Facility were terminated, no assurance can be given as to the Company's ability to secure a new source of financing.
 Consequently, if a balance is outstanding on the New Credit Facility at the time of termination, and an alternative source of financing cannot be secured, it would have a material adverse impact on the Company.
 None of the Company's debt is rated by the rating agencies.